 Anyone.
 Anytime.
 While most of the members come from Norfolk, the group is open to anyone living in northwestern Connecticut, southwestern Massachusetts, or anywhere, New Hartford to Millbrook, Pittsfield to Roxbury, weekenders or full-timers.

 We read books--then we discuss, analyze, push the boundaries of what we believe, what we know, and what we want to know.
 Oh, and we eat.
 And sometimes even drink.

 At the Norfolk library, 9 Greenwoods Road East, Norfolk, Connecticut--just across US-44 from the town green and catercorner to the congregational church.
 For more information, call the library at 860-542-5075.

 When We Meet:

 Select Fridays from 10:30 a.m. to 12:30 p.m.
 The group started as a brown-bag-and-book group.
-These days, a few people still bring a lunch; most don't.
-But there's always a treat for the group to share.
+These days, nobody brings a lunch but there's always a treat brought to share.
 Look on the right-hand side of this page for the exact schedule.